UrbsLab/STREAMLINE/README.md

         * If multiple datasets are being analyzed they must each have the same class_label (e.g. 'Class'), and (if present) the same instance_label (e.g. 'ID') and match_label (e.g. 'Match_ID').
 3. Open 'STREAMLINE-GoogleColabNotebook.ipynb' in Google Colaboratory.
 4. Scroll down to the 5th code block with the text 'Mandatory Run Parameters for Pipeline' above it.
-5. Update the first 6 pipeline run parameters as such.
+5. Update the first 6 pipeline run parameters as such:
-    * demo_run: Change from True to False (without '').
+    * demo_run: Change from True to False (Note, this parameter is only used by the notebooks for the demonstration analysis, and is one of the few parameters that use a Boolean rather than string value).
     * data_path: Change the end of the path from DemoData to the name of your new dataset folder (e.g. "/content/drive/MyDrive/STREAMLINE-main/my_data").
     * output_path: This can be left 'as-is' or modified to some other folder on your google drive within which to store all STREAMLINE experiments.
     * experiment_name: Change this to some new unique experiment name (do this each time you want to run a new experiment, either on the same or different dataset(s)), e.g. 'my_first_experiment'.
     * class_label: Change to the column header indicating the class label in each dataset, e.g. 'Class'.
-    * instance_label: Change to the column header indicating instance ID's in each dataset, or change to 'None' if your dataset does not include instance IDs.
+    * instance_label: Change to the column header indicating unique instance ID's for each row in the dataset(s), or change to the string 'None' if your dataset does not include instance IDs.
+6. Specifying replication data run parameters:
-6. Scroll down to the 13th code block with the text 'Run Parameters for Phase 10'.
+    * Scroll down to the 13th code block with the text 'Run Parameters for Phase 10'.
-7. If you have a hold out replication dataset (with the same set of columns as one of the original 'target' datasets), you can apply the trained models to this new data for evaluation.
+    * If you have a hold out replication dataset (with the same set of columns as one of the original 'target' datasets), you can apply the trained models to this new data for evaluation.
 If so, update the following run parameters.
         * rep_data_path: Change the path to point to a different folder on Google Drive that contains one or more replication datasets intended to be applied to one of your original 'target' datasets.
         * data_path_for_rep: Change to the path+filename of the 'target' dataset used to train the models we wish to apply the replication data to.
 This will be a specific file from the first dataset folder you created (e.g. my_data)
         * Note: The run parameters described so far are the only essential ones to consider when setting up the pipeline to run on new data(sets).
-8. If you don't have a replication dataset simply change 'applyToReplication' to False and ignore the other two run parameters in this code block.
+    * If you don't have a replication dataset simply change 'applyToReplication' to False (boolean value) and ignore the other two run parameters in this code block.
 9. [Optional] Update other STREAMLINE run parameters to suit your analysis needs within code blocks 6-14.
 We will cover some common run parameters to consider here:
     * cv_partitions: The number of CV training/testing partitions created, and consequently the number of models trained for each ML algorithm.
 We recommend setting this between 3-10.
-A larger value will take longer to run.
+A larger value will take longer to run but produce more accurate results.
     * categorical_cutoff: STREAMLINE uses this parameter to automatically determine which features to treat as categorical vs. numeric.
 If a feature has more than this many unique values, it is considered to be numeric.
+        * Note: Currently, STREAMLINE does NOT automatically apply one-hot-encoding to categorical features meaning that all features will still be treated as numerical during ML modeling.
+Its currently up to the users decide whether to pre-encode features.
+However STREAMLINE does take feature type into account during both the exploratory analysis, data preprocessing, and feature importance phases.
+        * Note: Users can also manually specify which features to treat as categorical or even to point to features in the dataset that should be ignored in the analysis with the parameters ignore_features_path and categorical_feature_path, respectively.
+For either, instead of the default 'None' setting the user specifies the path to a .csv file including a row of feature names from the dataset that should either be treated as categorical or ignored, respectively.
-    * do_all: Setting this to 'True' will run all ML algorithms available by default, assuming no other do_ALGORITHM parameter is set to 'False'
+    * do_all: Setting this to 'True' will run all ML algorithms available by default, unless a specific do_ALGORITHM parameter is set to 'False' Setting this to 'False' will run no algorithms unless a specific do_ALGORITHM parameter is set to 'True'
-    * do_ALGORITHM: There are 15 possible algorithms (e.g. do_NB, do_XGB, etc).
+    * do_ALGORITHM: There are 15 possible algorithms use parameters (e.g. do_NB, do_XGB, etc).
 Setting any of these to 'True' or 'False' will override the default setting and run or not run that specific algorithm.
+Any set to 'None' (default setting from command-line) will have its 'True' or 'False' value specified by do_all.
     * n_trials: Set to a higher value to give Optuna more attempts to optimize hyperparameter settings.
     * timeout: Set higher to increase the maximum time allowed for Optuna to run the specified N_trials (useful for algorithms that take more time to run)
-    * Note: As you can see there are a number of other run parameter options and we encourage users to read descriptions of each to see what other options are available.
+* Note: There are a number of other run parameter options and we encourage users to read descriptions of each to see what other options are available.
 * Note: Code block 11 (i.e. Hyperparameter Sweep Options for ML Algorithms) includes carefully selected relevant hyperparameter options for each ML algorithm.
 We advise users to modify these with caution.
 Further information regarding the hyperparameters for each algorithm are included as commented links within code block 11.

-### Tips For Reducing STREAMLINE Runtime
+### Tips for reducing STREAMLINE runtime
 Conducting a more effective ML analysis typically demands a much larger amount of computing power and runtime.
 However, we provide general guidelines here for limiting overall runtime of a STREAMLINE experiment.
 1. Run on a fewer number of datasets at once.
 2. Run using fewer ML algorithms at once: